 Newspapers, television stations, and the Internet told the world about Journey’s remarkable travels.
 People cheered for him from the sidelines, hoping for his safety from all the dangers wolves face.
 Journey became an inspiration to many, as well as an ambassador that taught us much about the ways of wolves.

-The book, written for a middle-grade audience yet appropriate for many ages, promotes further study of wolves and other wildlife, subjects of interest to many young readers.
+The book also promotes further study of wolves and other wildlife, subjects of interest to many young readers.
 The vocabulary presented in the book is explained in a detailed glossary.
 In-depth source notes provide a context for what students are reading and also helps to encourage further research.
 Journey includes a long list of wolf-related books and websites to explore.

-Journey is a richly illustrated book, filled with photos, sketches and maps.
-The visual appeal of the book along with the fascinating true story of a four-legged hero’s journey is one that students will enjoy, and while enjoying, they will learn from.
+Journey is a richly illustrated book, filled with photos, sketches, and maps.
+The visual appeal of the book, along with the fascinating true story of a four-legged hero’s journey, is one that students will enjoy and learn from.

-Inkwater Press works in close collaboration with each author to reach their creative dreams.
+Inkwater Press works in close collaboration with each author to reach his or her creative dreams.
 With decades of traditional and digital publishing experience and hundreds of successful titles published, Inkwater offers a personalized approach that is unique in the world of cookie-cutter, online publishing.